Internal audit and cybersecurity in the wake of the coronavirus pandemic

 We were due to attend the IIA Chicago Chapter’s annual event for auditors this year.
 However, this was cancelled due to the coronavirus outbreak.
 We have moved our event stand online to give audit professionals the opportunity to connect with us.
 You can watch Craig Watson’s agile auditing presentation and listen to Stephanie Jones’s Ideagen Insights podcast that discusses the key issues faced by auditors in 2020, which includes internal audit and cybersecurity.

-Join us to talk to our audit experts today.
+Join us at our internal audit conference stand today.